-David Galen Anders, who was 42 at the time of the incident, was convicted in Revelstoke provincial court.
+D.G.A, as he is identified in court records, was 42 at the time of the incident, was convicted in Revelstoke provincial court.
 He will appear before a judicial case manager in early July to schedule the sentencing.

 Last Wednesday, Judge Dennis Morgan summarized the case and his decision.

 The victim, whose identity is protected by a publication ban, was drinking at a hockey game and later at a bar in Revelstoke on March 7.

 Though witnesses said she was talking with the accused at the bar she testified she had no recollection of doing so, and that the man was a complete stranger to her.